taldayco/ProcSite/README.md

 # ProcSite - Written for the Crimson Code Hackathon

-Big thanks to Switch Angel for providing the strudel prebake, and Nodayshalleraseyou for coming up with DDS.
+Tanks to Switch Angel for providing the strudel guidance with the prebake, and Nodayshalleraseyou for coming up with DDS.

 Website: https://procsite.thomasconrod.workers.dev/